What Is Marijuana Wax and How Dangerous Is It?

 Making the Wax Drug

-The process of creating the wax drug is referred to by some as blasting.
+The process of creating the wax drug is referred to by some as blasting and the people who make BHO themselves are known as “blasters.”
 The most popular method involves placing a large amount of weed in a tube or pipe and running butane through it.
 The butane extracts the THC from the plants and produces the wax substance.

 Making marijuana wax is an extremely dangerous process that is actually not explicitly illegal in every state.
 Last October, a New York fire battalion chief responding to the smell of gas in a Bronx home died in an explosion police say occurred because of combustible materials being used in a makeshift marijuana farm.